brannonjames/read-more/README.md

 Readdit currently uses a React/MobX frontend located in the `client` directory.
 The "backend" uses Firebase functions.

 Currenty the only API endpoint uses the [epub-gen](https://www.npmjs.com/package/epub-gen) to do the actual conversion.
-I'm working on reverse-engineered version of this library that will run in the browser, so a future iteration might see the removal of there functions altogether.
+I'm working on reverse-engineered version of this library that will run in the browser ([here](https://github.com/brannonjames/epub-browser)), so a future iteration might see the removal of there functions altogether.

 ### Getting up and running